Why Move Dropbox to Google Drive?

 Solution 2.
 Move Files from Dropbox to Google Drive with MultCloud

-MultCloud is a free cloud storage manager, which supports cloud to cloud file transfer and it can put multiple cloud storages into one platform for managing and transferring files across clouds.
+MultCloud, as a free multiple cloud storage manager, can support cloud to cloud file transfer and can put multiple cloud storage into one platform for managing and transferring files across clouds.
 With it, migrating from Dropbox to Google Drive will be a particularly simple matter.

-Step 2.
-Create a Cloud Transfer task, select Dropbox as the source, select Google Drive as the destination, click “Transfer Now”, wait for the process to complete and you will find the transferred files from your Google Drive.
+Step 3.
+Create a Cloud Transfer task, select Dropbox as the source, select Google Drive as the destination, click “Transfer Now”, wait for the process to complete and you will find that the files are transferred from your Google Drive to the target position.

 If you want to view the transfer process intuitively, here is a YouTube video that can guide you step by step on how to transfer Google Drive to Dropbox directly.

 Transfer Google Drive to Dropbox